Alan Mak (politician): 1st term (2015–2017)

-Backbencher

 One month after the 2015 general election, Mak was selected to participate in the Armed Forces Parliamentary Scheme in the Royal Navy.

 In June 2015, Patrick Kidd wrote in The Times that Mak had gained a reputation for "self-promotion" amongst his parliamentary colleagues and "is getting up people’s noses."
 It was also reported in The Spectator that Mak was prevented by Conservative MPs from sitting in his "favourite spot" behind David Cameron at Prime Minister's Questions, which Mak had hoped would enable "a brief TV appearance."
-When Mak was appointed a government whip in 2021, Letts tweeted: "Years of assiduous loyalty are finally rewarded.
+When Mak was appointed a government whip in 2021, Quentin Letts tweeted: "Years of assiduous loyalty are finally rewarded.
 A great day for greasers".
 Mak's loyalty was also noted by Stephen Bush, who described him as "a long-term specialist in parliamentary questions of the 'does the minister agree with me that the government is a friend to fluffy kittens and socially responsible businesses?' variety".

 Mak announced in February 2016 that he would campaign to remain in the EU in the June 2016 EU membership referendum.
-This decision was criticised by local party members as a political "U-turn" and received speculation in The Huffington Post as being affected by "careerism."
+This decision was criticised by local party members as a political "U-turn" and received speculation in The Huffington Post as being affected by "careerism".

 Every year since 2016, Mak has run two annual constituency fairs, the Community Information Fair and the Jobs, Apprenticeships, and Careers Fair.
 The same year he also started the Small Business Awards for recognising the best local businesses in the constituency.
 In 2022, he began another annual constituency fair, the Community Health and Wellbeing Fair.

+In 2016, Mak founded and chaired the All-Party Parliamentary Group (APPG) on the Fourth Industrial Revolution and has worked on future technology in Parliament.

 Mak won the 2017 Newcomer Conservative MP of the Year Award in the annual cross-party MP of the Year Awards, hosted by the Speaker of the House of Commons, for organising several community events.
 He later won the 2021 Conservative MP of the Year Award for creating the Havant Constituency COVID-19 Local Volunteer Network.